uttamg911/ug-website/_posts/2013-12-10-pungi-time.md

  <span style="display:block">{{p.caption}}</span>
 {% endfor %}

+**Interactions:**
-**Interactions** The primary interactions in the game are blowing into the flute and pressing buttons and rolling a sphere.
+The primary interactions in the game are blowing into the flute & pressing buttons and rolling a sphere.

-**Technologies Involved**
+**Technologies Involved:**
-The flute and the sphere communicate with the processing sketch through an XBee Radio communication.
-The piezo, the switches and the gyroscopes within the flute communicate with the arduino which records the data and sends to the processing sketch via XBee radio communication.
-Similarly the gyro into the sphere also communicates with the sketch through XBee radio communication as well.
+The flute and the sphere talk to the processing sketch wirelessly.
+The piezo, the switches and the gyroscopes within the flute sends data to the arduino which inturn sends it to the processing sketch via XBee radio communication.
+The gyro in the sphere also communicates with the sketch through a similar XBee radio communication.